anonhan/Cement-strength-prediction/readme.md

 # Cement Strength Prediction Model

 ## Overview
 This repository contains code for a machine learning project aimed at building a cement strength prediction model.

+### Problem Statement
+Cement strength is a critical factor in construction and engineering projects.
+Predicting the strength accurately can lead to better quality control and resource management.
+This project aims to build a reliable model that can predict cement strength using historical data.

+### Project Structure
 The project structure is organized as follows:

 - **`Prediction_Model/`**: Main directory for project code.
   - **`clustering/`**: Contains clustering algorithms.